Golden Years came about thanks to a dream Shirley Thomas had about opening a rescue for senior malamutes. Carol was working for

 because she just couldn't adjust to living in a home.
 Shirley learned about Sheila and offered to take her in.
 Carol learned where Sheila

-ended up and wanted to go visit her.
-She emailed Shirley and drove from Grand Rapids to Muskegon and took her five month old puppy
+ended up and wanted to go visit her so she emailed Shirley and drove from Grand Rapids to Muskegon and took her five month old

-up too.
-Shirley told Carol about her dream to open a rescue for senior malamutes and after a long discussion Carol offered to help set
+puppy up too.
+Shirley told Carol about her dream to open a rescue for senior malamutes and after a long discussion Carol offered to

 From five outdoor kennels, to nine, to a huge 10 kennel indoor outdoor kennel built from scratch, to big pet expos and small, good